Magum23/DTS-diy-wheel-truing-stand/README.md

 I used the truing stand to true my front wheel.
 It worked pretty well for a budget truing stand and I managed to make the deviation less than 1mm, so the wheel is straight.

-# Additional info

-If you want original Fusion 360 files, let me know.

-If you found this useful, feel free to donate me for a coffee xD.
-Thanks, Enjoy!

 <h2>Material</h2>

 I printed the parts from PLA, seems to be fine.
 However if you want the parts to last a lot longer I would go with ABS.